safe-sky/atlas-standalone/README.md

 This repository contains a script and supporting files to easily get an Atlas instance up and running for testing and demo purposes.

+## Disclaimer

+:warning: **This setup is for proof of concept testing and demonstration only** :warning:

+This is the minimal possible setup to get an Atlas instance running and usable via the web interface on localhost.
+A production setup requires more infrastructure and planning, to ensure high availability and redundant data storage.
+This demo setup is usable via the Atlas **web interface only** on localhost, and **cannot be used with the mobile app** due to lack of correct certificates, host names, etc.

+Several features and integrations are not configured and will not work in this minimal demo setup:

+  - Email sending (requires configuring an SMTP server)
+  - SMS and Fax sending (requires configuring a provider)
+  - User management in Atlas (here handled by Keycloak, as an external OIDC provider)
+  - High availability and clustering (Atlas runs in a single instance, with a single database instance)

 ## Prerequisites

 The docker parts are wrapped in a compose file, aiming to make it as simple as